-WASHINGTON--(EON: Enhanced Online News)--SubscriberWise, the nation’s largest issuing CRA for the communications industry and the leading provider of big data, advanced-analytics, and business-rules technology, announced today that the company founder and national child protector has prepared a presentation for President-elect Donald Trump detailing the staggeringly underreported crime of child identity theft.
+WEST PALM BEACH, Fla.--(EON: Enhanced Online News)--SubscriberWise, the nation’s largest issuing CRA for the communications industry and the leading provider of big data, advanced-analytics, and business-rules technology, announced today that the company founder and CEO has submitted formal documentation to President-Elect Donald Trump as child-identity-advocate and Federal Trade Commission advisor.

 SubscriberWise® launched as the first issuing consumer reporting agency exclusively for the cable industry one decade ago.
 The company filed extensive documentation and end-user agreements to access TransUnion’s consumer database.
 TransUnion approved the request as part of a pilot project in 2007.
 In 2009, SubscriberWise and TransUnion announced a joint marketing agreement for the benefit of America’s cable operators.
 Today SubscriberWise is a risk management preferred-solutions provider for the National Cable Television Cooperative.

 SubscriberWise contributions to telecom are quantified in the billions of dollars annually.